How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Removing microgreens from blackout is more visual practice than crossing days off a calendar thing.

-When you chervil microgreens look like those below, remove them from the blackout and get them ready to be placed under lights.
+When you chervil microgreens look like those below, remove them from the blackout and prepare them to be placed under lights.

 chervil microgreens 9-days after planting